1darshanpatil/1darshanpatil/README.md

 My privacy matters deeply to me.
 If you’re curious about my approach to balancing openness and discretion, [read here](https://www.drshn.me/blog/privacyFolds/pcrude.php).

 ---

-Thank you for visiting, and feel free to reach out if you'd like to collaborate or chat!